 If there’s no way to get your credit high enough for a home loan and you don’t want to rent, there’s still hope – you can get a friend or family member to cosign your loan.
 This means that lenders will treat your application as though you had the same credit score as the cosigner, granting you more favorable terms.
 However, this is a major commitment for the cosigner to make so make sure that you can afford the home and that you won’t end up damaging their credit as well as your own.

-First Time Buyers In Michigan With Bad Credit
+First Time Home Buyer Programs in Michigan with Bad Credit

 If you’re a first-time buyer in Michigan and you have bad credit, we recommend taking a look at the FHA home loan program.
-FHA home loans can make the dream of home ownership a reality for first-time low income buyers who haven’t saved up for a down payment and who might have bad credit.
+FHA home loans can make the dream of homeownership a reality for first-time low income Michigan buyers who haven’t saved up for a down payment and who might have bad credit.

 If you have credit as low as 580, you will only have to pay for a 3.5 percent down payment.
 Credit scores lower than 580 will have to either provide alternative forms of credit (such as proof of regular bill payments) or will have a slightly higher down payment, usually around 10 percent, which is still only half of the 20 percent down payment required by a conventional mortgage.